docstrap/docstrap/README.md

 change the theme, just update conf.json with the new theme and build your docs!

 ## Contributing ##
 Yes!
 Contribute!
 Test!
 Share your ideas!
+Report Bugs!

 ## Notices ##
 If you like DocStrap, be sure and check out these excellent projects and support them!